Values and Ambitions

 Exchange tool - Manual for site visits to learn about implementation of community based mental health care

-Mental Health Care Organizations have expressed their wish to learn from each other in the context of EUCOMS and implementing community mental health care.
+Mental Health Care Organisations have expressed their wish to learn from each other in the context of EUCOMS and implementing community mental health care.
 One way of doing this is by visiting each other and talk to colleagues from institutions in different countries and visit their services.

 The purpose of these site-visits are to learn from different services about how they think, act and work in order to bring in practice the principles of good community mental health care as described in the ‘Consensus Paper on Fundamental Principles and Key Elements of Community Based Mental Health Care’.